Serving clients throughout Will County, including Mokena, New Lenox, Tinley Park, and Surrounding Communities

 This new formula helps courts to determine a starting point for calculating child support.
 Once I meet with you, I can explain how this formula works and how it may apply to your situation.

 These formulas are only a starting point; there are many factors that may require increased support.
-For example, in the case of a special needs child who needs specialized care or treatment, the amount of child support awarded by the court may be higher than the award specified in the formula.
+For example, in the case of a special needs child who needs specialized care or treatment, the amount of support awarded by the court may be higher than the award specified in the formula.

 It’s important to understand that courts look first and foremost at the welfare of the child or children.
 It is not an excuse for nonpayment, for example, if a parent does not have a job.
 The court will expect parents to get a job, unless there is an extenuating circumstance where the parent cannot work.